openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 CORE_IMAGE_EXTRA_INSTALL:append = " openvino-model-optimizer"
 ```

-## Step 2: Build a Yocto Image with OpenVINO Packages
+### 7. Build a Yocto image with OpenVINO packages.

-Run BitBake to build your image with OpenVINO packages.
-To build the minimal image, for example, run:
+To build your image with OpenVINO packages, run the following command:

 ```sh
 bitbake core-image-minimal
 ```

+> **NOTE**: For validation/testing/reviewing purposes, you may consider using `nohup` command and ensuring that your vpn/ssh connection remains uninterrupted.

-## Step 3: Verify the Yocto Image with OpenVINO Packages
+## 8. Verify the Yocto Image with OpenVINO packages.

 Verify that OpenVINO packages were built successfully.
 Run the following command: